tjmichael81/pythonScripts/README.md

 - Get .sde files from given directory
 - Get basic replica information (name, last sync) from each replica
 - Print or email output

+###listDomainsForFields.py
+- For provided workspace, get feature datasets, feature classes, fields
+- Check if fields have domains.
+If so, get domain name and values (range and coded domains)